-Despite the limitations dictated by the COVID-19 pandemic, the fifth edition of the Forum, held in digital mode, involved around 500 participants and created an opportunity for reflection and the sharing of ideas and projects useful for the creation of shared value with the main stakeholders with whom Poste Italiane interacts in carrying out its activities, enabling the achievement of the Group's strategic objectives.
-As part of the initiative, stakeholders according to the material issues of their interest, identified by the fundamental Sustainability Pillars defined in previous years, took part in four different Focus Groups.
-In particular, the first three sessions focused on material topics relating to the following key pillars: Customer Experience, Innovation, People Development, Support for Local Communities and the Country, Diversity and Inclusion, Integrity and Transparency and the Decarbonisation of Real Estate Facilities and Logistics.
-The fourth Focus Group was entirely dedicated to the Sustainable Finance Pillar with the aim of sharing with stakeholders the theme of integrating environmental, social and governance factors within the Group's investment and insurance policies.
+The sixth the edition of the Forum, live streamed to ensure the broadest participation possible, involved more than 1,100 participants and created an opportunity for reflection and the sharing of ideas and projects useful for the creation of shared value with the main stakeholders with whom Poste Italiane interacts in carrying out its activities, enabling the achievement of the Group's strategic objectives.
+As part of the initiative, stakeholders according to the material issues of interest to them, identified by the fundamental Pillars of sustainability identified in previous years, took part in five different Focus Groups.
+In particular, the first Focus Group focused on the "Integrity and Transparency" and "Green Transition" pillars; the second Focus Group focused on the "Customer Experience" and "Innovation" pillars; the third Focus Group, conducted in English, focused exclusively on the "Sustainable Finance" Pillar, in order to examine the integration of ESG factors within the Group's insurance and investment policies; the fourth Focus Group focused on the "People development" and "Diversity and Inclusion" Pillars; the fifth Focus Group focused instead on the "Creating value for the country" Pillar.